Summer Research Experiences for Undergraduate Students

 The Graduate School offers its own summer research experience for undergraduate students: the Summer Research Opportunities Program (SROP).
-The goal of the SROP is to increase the attainment of advanced degrees offered through the Graduate School (please see list here) by domestic students (U.S. citizens or U.S. permanent residents, DREAMers, or DACA students), who are first-generation, low-income college students, and/or students from racial and ethnic groups that have been historically underrepresented in graduate education, including Blacks or African Americans, Hispanics or Latinos, American Indians or Alaska Natives, Asian Americans, Native Hawaiians, and other Pacific Islanders.
+The goal of the SROP is to increase the attainment of advanced degrees offered through the Graduate School (please see list here) by domestic students (U.S. citizens or U.S. permanent residents, DREAMers, or DACA students), who meet one of the following criteria:

 SROP prepares aspiring graduate students for success by immersing them in guided research on Notre Dame's campus with a faculty member.
 Additionally, the twenty-person cohort participates in a blend of professional, academic, and social programming.
 The SROP supports accepted applicants by providing:

 - Specialized assistance with grant and fellowship applications to NSF, NIH, Fulbright, and more

 - Up to $1,000 in travel and accommodations to support research presentations in the year following participation in SROP.